 Heatmap for WordPress

-Heatmap for WordPress provides real time analytics and heatmap overlays for your site.
-So not only can you view what your users are did and what they clicked on… you can watch them do it in real time.
-There’s no sampling and they say their plugin won’t add any strain to your site and weigh it down, leading to poor performance.
+Heatmap for WordPress provides real-time analytics and heatmap overlays for your site.
+So not only can you view what your users did and what they clicked on… you can watch them do it in real-time.
+There's no sampling, and they say their plugin won't add any strain to your site and weigh it down, leading to poor performance.

-They have a free plan that’s pretty generous, too.
-With the free plan, you get data for up to a million pageviews per month.
+They have a pretty generous free plan, too.
+With the free plan, you get data for up to a million page views per month.
 However, you can only monitor up to five pages on your site.
-The premium plans start at $100/month and give you conversion tracking, template analysis and technical support.
+The premium plans start at $100/month and give you conversion tracking, template analysis, and technical support.

 Mouseflow is another popular option.
-They claim to have over 125,000 users, including the likes of Microsoft, Costco, NBC and The Weather Channel.
+They claim to have over 125,000 users, including Microsoft, Costco, NBC, and The Weather Channel.

-Along with the normal heatmap and session recordings, Mouseflow can help you track your visitors’ journey through your site.
-You can see where they lose interest.
-You can also monitor forms on your site… fields that were refilled in, blank submissions, errors, etc. So not only can you tell which banners are getting more clicks, but you can optimize for things like email list optins.
+Along with the normal heatmap and session recordings, Mouseflow can help you track your visitors' journey through your site.
+For example, you can see where they lose interest.
+You can also monitor forms on your site… fields that were refilled in, blank submissions, errors, etc. So not only can you tell which banners are getting more clicks, but you can optimize for things like email list opt-ins.

 A very popular option is Crazy Egg.
 They claim that over 300,000 websites use their service.

 Crazy Egg is a premium service that starts at $29/month.
-While there isn’t a free plan, they do offer a free trial period so you can give it a spin and see if it’s something you want to pay for.
+While there isn't a free plan, they offer a free trial period, so you can give it a spin and see if it's something you want to pay for.

-Lucky Orange offers a heatmap service as part of its “complete conversion optimization suite”.
-You can segment the heatmaps by date, location, mobile users, browser used and more to quickly see how different users interact with your site.
-You may have one banner that generally gets a lot of clicks, but notice that when visitors are using mobile to access your site, they never click on it.
+Lucky Orange offers a heatmap service as part of its "complete conversion optimization suite."
+You can segment the heatmaps by date, location, mobile users, browser used, and more to quickly see how different users interact with your site.
+You may have one banner that generally gets many clicks, but notice that when visitors are using mobile to access your site, they never click on it.

 You can segment heatmap data by location, browser, dates, mobile users, and more.

-Other heatmap options that you could consider listed below.
-However, some of these WordPress plugins haven’t been updated in a long time and we generally don’t recommend using plugins that aren’t updated as new versions of WordPress are released.
+Other heatmap options that you could consider are listed below.
+However, some of these WordPress plugins haven't been updated in a long time, and we generally don't recommend using plugins that aren't updated as new versions of WordPress are released.